-- offer a credible defense of sound doctrine, - integrate a greater understanding of Scripture into various ministry contexts, - evaluate current issues affecting ministry in light of biblical teaching, - demonstrate advanced integration of biblical and pastoral disciplines pertaining to ministry in the church, and - prepare a major project to apply to his ministry context.
+- demonstrate an advanced knowledge of the Word of God through expositional study, - offer a credible defense of sound doctrine, - integrate a greater understanding of Scripture into various ministry contexts, - evaluate current issues affecting ministry in light of biblical teaching, - demonstrate advanced integration of biblical and pastoral disciplines pertaining to ministry in the church, and - identify, assess, and meet the needs of his ministry.

-The class format of this program is one-week modules and distance learning, which offer the convenience of limited time away from ministry as well as the practical integration of active ministry, academic endeavor, and disciplined reflection.
+The class format of this program is one-week modules and online learning, which offer the convenience of limited time away from ministry as well as the practical integration of active ministry, academic endeavor, and disciplined reflection.